exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 ```

 #### Summary

-To build a model, run following command that performs following tasks:
+To build a model, the following steps were performed:
+1. Randomly shuffle the index of given sequences (not the sequence) and
-1. Randomly suffle split the given data into train (90%), valid (5%) and test(5%).
+   split it into the train (90%), valid (5%) and test(5%) and repeated
-2. A
+   this experiment five times.
+2. Two experiments for training
-  * Two parameters - # of epoch and learing rate are optimized using montecarlo sampling
+    * Two hyperparameters (# of epoch and very-small learning rate (< 0.0003)) are optimized
-   and selected the best model.
+      and Monte carlo sampling to find the best model.
+    * Frooze transformer layers and train the last linear layer only.
+The models are trained at AWS using EC2 instance (p2.xlarge).

 #### Usage
 ```